AI-powered Jerry raises $28M to help you save money on car insurance – TechCrunch

 When Art Agrawal was growing up in India, a car ride was a rare treat, and car ownership was a dream.
 When he moved to the U.S. and bought his first car, he was shocked by how much it cost and how difficult it was to maintain a car.

-In 2012, he co-founded a company called YourMechanic that provides on-demand automotive mobile maintenance and repair services.
+In 2012, he co-founded a company called YourMechanic (and won TechCrunch’s Disrupt that year) that provides on-demand automotive mobile maintenance and repair services.
 Over the years, the challenge of helping consumers more easily find car insurance was in the back of his mind.
 So in 2017, he teamed up with Lina Zhang and Musawir Shah to found Jerry, a mobile-first car ownership “super app.”
-The Palo Alto-based startup launched an AI/ML-powered car insurance comparison service in January 2019.
+The Palo Alto-based startup launched a car insurance comparison service using artificial intelligence and machine learning in January 2019.
 It has quietly since amassed nearly 1 million customers across the United States as a licensed insurance broker.

-“Today as a consumer, you have to go to multiple different places to deal with different things,” Argawal said.
+“Today as a consumer, you have to go to multiple different places to deal with different things,” Agrawal said.
 “Jerry is out to change that.”

 And now today, Jerry is announcing that it has raised more than $57 million in funding, including a new $28 million Series B round led by Goodwater Capital.
-A group of angel investors also participated in the round include Greenlight president Johnson Cook and Greenlight CEO Timothy Sheehan; Tekion CEO Jay Vijayan; Jon McNeill, CEO of DVx Ventures and former president of Tesla and ex-COO of Lyft; Brandon Krieg, CEO of Stash and Ed Robinson, co-founder and president of Stash.
+A group of angel investors also participated in the round, including Greenlight president Johnson Cook and Greenlight CEO Timothy Sheehan; Tekion CEO Jay Vijayan; Jon McNeill, CEO of DVx Ventures and former president of Tesla and ex-COO of Lyft; Brandon Krieg, CEO of Stash and Ed Robinson, co-founder and president of Stash.

-CEO Argawal says Jerry is different from other auto-related marketplaces out there in that it aims to help consumers with various aspects of car ownership (from repair to maintenance to insurance to warranties), rather than just one.
+CEO Agrawal says Jerry is different from other auto-related marketplaces out there in that it aims to help consumers with various aspects of car ownership (from repair to maintenance to insurance to warranties), rather than just one.
 Although for now it is mostly focused on insurance, it plans to use its new capital to move into other categories of car ownership.

 The company also believes it is set apart from competitors in that it doesn’t refer a consumer to an insurance carrier’s site so that they still have to do the work of signing up with them separately, for example.
 Rather, Jerry uses automation to give consumers customized quotes from more than 45 insurance carriers “in 45 seconds.”
 The consumers can then sign on to the new carrier via Jerry, which would even cancel former policies on their behalf.

-“With Jerry, you can complete the whole transaction in our app,” Argawal said.
+“With Jerry, you can complete the whole transaction in our app,” Agrawal said.
 “We don’t send you to another site.
 You don’t have to fill out a bunch of forms.
 You just give us some information, and we’ll instantly provide you with quotes.”

 Its customers save on average about $800 a year on car insurance, the company claims.
 Jerry also offers a similar offering for home insurance but its focus is on car ownership.